Mutotu/command-line-star-wars/README.md

+## TO BEGIN:

+"Fork" this repo by clicking the "Fork" button on the upper right and selecting the repo you want to fork to.
+Then go to your newly forked repo and click the green "Code" button to open up a dropdown list, and use the "clipboard icon" to copy the URL displayed.
+Then go to your command line program and navigate to a folder you wish to keep your homework assignments in.
+Enter the following: ```git clone <paste the URL you copied>```.
+This will clone the forked repo into your machine.

-## TO BEGIN: "Fork" and "Clone" this repo into your machine.
-Then go through the exercises outlined below.
-When you finish your exercises, submit your homework by making a "Pull Request" to the github repository you originally forked from.
+Then you can go through the exercises below.
+When you finish, you will then submit your homework following these instructions:

+Navigate to the folder that was created when you ran the above ```git clone <paste the URL you copied>```

+Run  ```git push origin main```

+Go to the browser tab where you made a forked repository.
+Refresh the page to see that your changes were pushed up to github.com.

+Click "Pull Requests" in the upper left, and on the next screen click the green button "New pull request"

 <img src="https://i.imgur.com/YmNE2R2.png">